Cars With Stars Season 2

 Toyota has pulled the wraps off the ninth-generation Hilux, and this time the world’s favourite workhorse is getting serious about clean energy.
 For the first time, the Hilux will be available as a battery-electric vehicle and a hydrogen fuel-cell model, moving the tough truck into a future that hums rather than rumbles.

-The new Hilux sticks to Toyota’s multipath approach, different powertrains for different needs, so buyers can pick from the BEV, a Hybrid 48V, and the familiar diesel and petrol options.
+The new Hilux sticks to Toyota’s multipath course, offering different powertrains for different needs, so buyers can pick from a BEV, a 48V Hybrid, and the familiar diesel and petrol options.
 The hybrid, paired with the 2.8-litre engine, will likely be the volume seller in Europe, offering up to one-tonne payload and a towing capacity of 3,500kg.

-The BEV packs a 59.2kWh battery with dual e-axles delivering a combined 474Nm and all-wheel drive.
+The BEV packs a 59.2kWh battery, dual e-axles delivering a combined 474Nm, and all-wheel drive.
 Range is pegged at around 240km and, impressively, it can still wade through 700mm of water because what’s a Hilux if it can’t get its tyres muddy?

 The cabin has gone premium with a 12.3-inch driver display and touchscreen, while electric power steering and new safety tech make it friendlier on road and trail alike.
 Expect the Hybrid 48V to reach showrooms by mid-2026, with the hydrogen-powered version arriving in 2028.